aeChack/aeChack.github.io/readme.md

 [Run Radiation Analysis]( http://aeChack.github.io/radiance/radianceAnalysisRun.html )

-* Using radiance gendaymtx, the sky for NYC is generated. aeChack calculates the amount of radiation on each building surface.
+* Using radiance [gendaymtx]( http://www.radiance-online.org/learning/documentation/manual-pages/pdfs/gendaymtx.pdf ), the sky for NYC is generated. aeChack calculates the amount of radiation on each building surface.
-Currently the analysis does not return visible geometry back to the preview, This shold be be possible very soon.
+Currently the analysis does not return visible geometry back to the preview.
+This shold be be possible very soon.

 [Hot Spot #1 ~ 43,961 NYC buildings in 3D ]( http://aeChack.github.io/hot-spot-01/display-manhattan.html )